When Can I Move Out During a Divorce?

 Knowing When to Move Out During Divorce Proceedings

 There are specific issues and strategies to consider.
-If you do it right, a temporary orders hearing can happen within a week or 10 days.
+If you do it right, a temporary orders hearing can happen within 10 days.
 You might be able to even leave sooner, but it can hurt your chances of keeping the home or it can have an effect on custody if it was positioned to the judge that you left your children.
-Yeah, you can leave when it’s time, but be patient -- get through that temporary orders hearing.
+Yeah, you can leave when it’s time, but be patient—get through that temporary orders hearing.
 Everything should be okay.